 5 Best Palm Trees Fertilizers

-Providing your palm tree with a quality fertilizer or plant food “supplements” is important, so it can maintain its good “health.”
+Ensuring your palm tree gets a high-quality fertilizer or plant food “supplements” is crucial for maintaining its overall health.

-As I’ve mentioned before, it’s better to use fertilizer that has continuous release formula that feeds your palm tree for few months rather than using a cheap fertilizer that will wash away after 2-3 rains.
+As I’ve mentioned earlier, it’s far better to opt for a fertilizer with a continuous release formula that nourishes your palm tree for several months, rather than settling for a cheap alternative that gets washed away after just a couple of rains.

 1. Jobe’s Palm Outdoor Fertilizer Spikes

-When placed underground near the feeder roots of your palm, the spikes release their nutrients where the tree can best use them.
-Special binders ensure that the fertilizer dissolves slowly and safely and feeds your tree for up to 6 months.
-Here is Jobe’s Outdoor Palm Fertilizer and Jobe’s Indoor Palm Fertilizer.
+Special binders ensure that the fertilizer dissolves at a slow and safe pace, nourishing your tree for up to 6 months.
+You can find Jobe’s Outdoor Palm Fertilizer and Jobe’s Indoor Palm Fertilizer available for your convenience.

 2. Jobe’s Organics Palm Tree Fertilizer

-With over 4,000 five star reviews on Amazon, it is safe to say that Jobe’s Organics is one BEST fertilizer on today’s market.
-Made by the same company, it delivers long term benefits without synthetic chemical and toxic ingredients.
+With over 4,000 five-star reviews on Amazon, it’s safe to say that Jobe’s Organics ranks as one of the BEST fertilizers on today’s market.
+Made by the same company, it delivers long-term benefits without synthetic chemicals or toxic ingredients.

 More importantly, it is safe for use around kids and pets.
 Since it comes in granular form, you will need to measure it before application.
-Lasts up to 3 months.
+It lasts up to 3 months.

 3. Miracle-Gro Palm Tree Food

-This is one of the best palm tree fertilizers on today’s market.
-It is fast, efficient, long lasting method of fertilizing palm trees and has all the nutrients your palm trees need.
-Each bag contains 15 feedings (based on 10 ft tree).
-Lasts up to 6 weeks.
+This is one of the best palm tree fertilizers available today.
+It provides a fast, efficient, and long-lasting method for fertilizing palm trees and contains all the nutrients your palm trees need.
+Each bag contains 15 feedings (based on a 10 ft tree), and it lasts up to 6 weeks.

 4. Carl Pool Palm Food